Are you affiliated with Ikea?

 Note: unless requested, our panels are over-sized to account for irregularities in walls, floors and ceilings.
 They are meant to sit slightly past or "proud" of the cabinet facing for the most built-in look.
 Base and tall panels are meant to go directly to the floor (as opposed to having the plinth/toe-kick return around the cabinet's side).
 It's not rocket science, but you'll likely need a table saw and chop-saw.
 For examples, please consult our Projects page.

 Absolutely, most clients do!
-Click here for their free and amazingly easy-to-use Kitchen Planner.
+Click here for Ikea's free and amazingly easy-to-use Kitchen Planner.
 We recommend you design with cabinet fronts, even though you will be using our fronts, as it helps you know what doors and parts you need.
-Once your design is complete, go to our Kitchen Shop to order your orders.
+Once your design is complete, go to our Kitchen Shop to order your doors.

 Our lead times can be found here.

 Yes, depending on the material, orders can be expedited for an additional cost.
-Consult a Sales Associate for details.
+Reach out to us at email@example.com for details.

 Shipping can vary depending on size, weight and location of your order.
 Please click here to see shipping costs depending on location.

-We accept all major credit cards, Paypal, and monthly financing via Bread.
+We accept all major credit cards, Paypal, and monthly financing via Affirm.
 More Details.